Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>The tabs toolbar background has the default windows 7 color instead of dark colors.</h3>
 <p>Since this only happens when not using a persona, either install a lightweight theme, or uncomment the rule in line 38 (#TabsToolbar one) on <code>userChrome.css</code>.
 To do so, just delete the ending "/*" in the line above it.</p>

+<h3>Some dialog buttons still appear as white.</h3>
+<p>After FF69+, it's not possible to change the color of hover buttons on these dialogs with CSS (seems to be a bug with Firefox), so the only way to do this without JS is to invert the colors.
+The problem is that people that have an OS that paints these buttons dark would get the colors inverted to white...
+So if you are experiencing this issue, delete the ending "/*" on <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/commit/72e766b3be4e0bfcbaa122bb427248f1b1bef759">line 320 on userChrome.css</a></p>

 <h3>The urlbar shows as white background with white text over it after installing the theme.</h3>
 <p>This only happens when using Firefox default theme, either use firefox built-in dark theme along with this one, or use any other lightweight theme you like.</p>